merge-api/react-agent-handler-chat/README.md

   authToken: 'your-token',
   tenantConfig: {
     environment: 'production',      // Backend API environment
-    environmentCdn: 'local'          // Override CDN to use local (useful for testing) }
+    cdnEnvironment: 'local'          // Override CDN to use local (useful for testing) }
 });
 ```

-If `environmentCdn` is not specified, it defaults to the same value as `environment`.
+If `cdnEnvironment` is not specified, it defaults to the same value as `environment`.

 ## Related Repositories